neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-belgium-registry-requirements.md

 comments: true
 ---

-The following are the necessary to establish a business in California:
+The following are the necessary to establish a business in Belgium: